woocommerce/woocommerce-product-dependencies/readme.txt

 == Screenshots ==

-1. Product dependencies can be created by simply clicking on the new **Dependencies** tab, found under **Product Data**, and adding products to the **Product Dependencies** field.
+1. Product dependencies can be created from the **Dependencies** tab, found under **Product Data**, and adding products/variations to the **Product Dependencies** field.
-2. If the ownership and/or purchase criteria are not met, products with dependencies cannot be added to the cart and a notification will be displayed, such as this one.
+2. If the ownership and/or purchase conditions are not met, products with dependencies cannot be added to the cart and a notification is displayed.

 == Changelog ==